Jeremy Lin: Personal life

 Mostly private about his personal life, Lin announced on social media in January 2023 that he and his wife got married about two years before.
+She is of Filipino descent.
 His older brother, Joshua, studied dentistry at New York University.

 Lin is an evangelical Protestant, and was a leader in Harvard's Asian American Christian Fellowship during his time there.
 He credited his NBA success to playing without pressure.
 "I've surrendered that to God.
 I'm not in a battle with what everybody else thinks anymore," said Lin.
 He hopes to become a pastor who can head up non-profit organizations, either home or abroad, and has talked of working in inner-city communities to help with underprivileged children.

 Lin said that he understands Mandarin, though he could use some help speaking it; he can also read and write a little.
 He took a few Mandarin classes while attending Harvard to try to improve.
 After joining the Knicks in 2012, Lin slept on a couch in his brother's one-bedroom apartment on the Lower East Side of Manhattan, New York City.
-He relocated to a luxury condo in White Plains, New York, after his Knicks contract became guaranteed.
+He moved to a luxury condo in White Plains, New York, after his Knicks contract became guaranteed.

 Lin is a fan of the video game Dota 2, having played the first game in the series, Defense of the Ancients, since his sophomore year of high school.
 He appeared in Free to Play, the 2014 documentary centered around the game, in which he described Dota 2 as a "way of life" that helped him better connect with his family and friends.
 In 2016, Lin formed his own professional Dota 2 team, known as J.Storm.

+On August 23, 2024, Lin announced that his son had been born "a few months" earlier.